R-TF-028-003 Data Collection Instructions: Custom Gathered Data

 Participants and data will be included if they meet all of the following criteria:

-- Eligibility: Patients attending a dermatology clinic for assessment of a skin condition.
+- Eligibility: Patients attending a dermatology clinic for assessment of a skin presentation.

 - Age: Patients aged 18 years or older (or as specified in the study-specific protocol).